sofa-framework/sofa/applications/plugins/PluginExample/GitconfigExample.md

 The content of the plugin is now located at: https://github.com/sofa-framework/PluginExample

-The associated *ExternalProjectConfig.cmake.in* describes how to fetch from an repostitory, automatically at the cmake configure time.
+The associated *GitConfig.cmake* describes how to fetch from a repository, automatically at the cmake configure time.
 Finally, one has to declare this plugin in the root CMakefile, where he will declare this plugin as external, using *add_sofa_plugin_external(<dirname> <projectname>)*
-Once fetched, this directory will be populated with the current code pointed in the *ExternalProjectConfig.cmake.in* file.
+Once fetched, this directory will be populated with the current code pointed in the *GitConfig.cmake* file.